Hearing different voices is vital, so we have different ways of listening to our stakeholders.

 Reaching Out to Social Workers

 We spend a lot of time talking to social workers, and through our polling project we are able to go even further, by capturing the views of large numbers of social workers quickly and easily.
 We regularly send out polls to our panel of respondents to help us better understand social workers’ attitudes and behaviours regarding important issues that impact practice and shape research.
-We want to hear from as many people as possible, so if you are an HCPC registered social worker and would like to sign up for polling please email firstname.lastname@example.org
+We want to hear from as many people as possible, so if you are an HCPC registered social worker and would like to sign up for polling please use this link.
+If you have any questions about polling please email us at email@example.com

 The best way to keep up to date is by signing up to receive our monthly newsletter.
 You will hear about the progress of our projects, as well as new opportunities to work with us.